Krasko25/Obsidian-Sync/Archive/diary.md

 1) I write my daily notes every day (except January 12th, but I'll fix it later);
 2) it seems, that I don't blame myself as much as I did before;
 3) I wrote down some of my worries, I think, that it will help me to understand myself better;
-4) My sleeping schedule got a git better.
+4) My sleeping schedule got a bit better.

 ==January 24th, 2024==
 It was not a productive day, quite the opposite, I did only the bare minimum.
 I hope that I will be able to spend the next day the way to be proud about, it is really important to me.